-Identifying which SOPs are required at the beginning of the project and listing them in the validation plan gives you the opportunity to finish them by the time you finish your first validation project.
-In this blog, I will attempt to provide an overview of the absolutely essential SOPs that you will need to have in place to meet the procedural control requirements of 21 CFR Part 11 Electronic Records.
+Identifying the required SOPs at the beginning of the project and listing them in the validation plan allows you to finish them by the time you finish your first validation project.
+In this blog, I will attempt to provide an overview of the essential SOPs that you will need to have in place to meet the procedural control requirements of 21 CFR Part 11 Electronic Records.

 1. System Maintenance SOP

-The system maintenance SOP should describe the controls that you have in place to ensure that appropriate maintenance on your system is carried out in a controlled way, and on a regular basis.
-Typically you should look to include a maintenance schedule, with links to your Change Control SOP.
+The system maintenance SOP should describe the controls that you have in place to ensure that appropriate maintenance on your system is carried out in a controlled way and regularly.
+Typically it would help if you looked to include a maintenance schedule, with links to your Change Control SOP.
 Your System Maintenance SOP should describe the system monitoring procedures that you have in place, as well as a clear definition of your process for decommissioning systems.
 Make sure you outline your approach to ensure the integrity of any data contained within the systems.

 2. Physical Security SOP

 Physical security focuses on controls that you have in place to secure access to your premises.
-These controls could include things like management of key cards and codes, the management of your building alarm system and intrusion control etc. Physical security should also reference the environmental controls in place to protect your data installations; such as fire detection and suppression, temperature and humidity controls and so on.
+These controls could include things like management of key cards and codes, the management of your building alarm system and intrusion control and more.
+Physical security should also reference the environmental controls in place to protect your data installations; such as fire detection and suppression, temperature and humidity controls.

 3. Logical Security SOP

 Logical security is a key area of focus for 21 CFR Part 11 environments.
-This SOP should detail how access to the systems are managed, and include links to any policies that relate to passwords such as; password format or ageing, technical controls to improve security such as password protected screen savers.
-Other logical security mechanisms that allow you to ensure data traceability and custody should also be described in the Logical Security SOP.
+This SOP should detail how access to the systems are managed and include links to any policies that relate to passwords such as; password format or ageing, technical controls to improve security such as password-protected screen savers.
+Other logical security mechanisms that allow you to ensure data traceability and custody should be described in the Logical Security SOP.
 Finally, systems such as VPNs, Firewalls and virus protection applications should also be managed through this procedure.

 4. Incident and Problem Management SOP

-This SOP should provide you with a process for managing any incidents or problems that are experienced with regulated computerized systems.
+This SOP should provide you with a process for managing any incidents or problems experienced with regulated computerized systems.
 Typically you will need to describe how incidents or problems are recorded, analyzed and resolved.
-If you are using a bug management system it would be governed by this SOP.
-You should also look at covering the communication mechanisms that need to be in place.
+If you are using a bug management system, it would be governed by this SOP.
+It would help if you also looked at covering the communication mechanisms that need to be in place.